Skip to Main Content

 What marine filming can you do in Brazil?

-Brazil's Atlantic coastline offers world-class marine filming.
+Here is the breakdown.
+Brazil's Atlantic coastline gives top-tier marine filming.
 Fernando de Noronha archipelago is a UNESCO site with clear water and dolphin spinners, Arraial do Cabo has dramatic upwellings and turtle populations, and Abrolhos hosts humpback whale migrations.
-Marine permits are coordinated through the Brazilian Navy's harbormaster offices (Capitania dos Portos).
+Marine permits are set up through the Brazilian Navy's harbormaster offices (Capitania dos Portos).

 What wildlife is available in Brazil?